Social Liaison Vision

 Open Classes for Citizens

-Approximately 800 of the regular classes that students take each year (at the School of General Education and in eight faculties) are open to the public.
+Approximately 800 of the regular classes that students take each year (at the Center for General Education and in eight faculties) are open to the public.
 Approximately 300 students attend these classes in the first and second semesters each year.

 In response to requests from community centers, lifelong learning institutions, schools and other public institutions and organizations, our university's faculty members travel to various parts of the prefecture to give approximately 140 lectures a year, with approximately 10,000 students attending.